 Our seasons are not as pronounced as further from the equator.
 Basically we have two: rainy and harmattan.
 Rainy season starts in March, with rains hopefully once or twice a week, and peaks in June/July with rains every day or every other day.
 Mid July to the end of August is usually dry and then rains can pick up again in September, going on through November with the most heavy rainfall in October.
 December through the ending of February is the harmattan season when the winds come from the Sahara and the air is much drier and the visibility is somewhat lessened.
 None of this is exact and seems to be changing every year.
 Hardly anyone is able to predict the weather, including the farmers.

 HEALTH:Official recommendations for vaccinations include Polio, Tetanus, Cholera,Typhoid and Yellow Fever.
 Yellow Fever is the only vaccination that is mandatory.
 Check with your local Ghanaian embassy because most will not issue a visa without proof of the Yellow Fever vaccination.
 Many people have already been vaccinated with polio and tetanus so check your doctor or health history.
 Cholera is prevalent mainly during rainy season but like typhoid is due to poor hygiene, drinking dirty water or eating contaminated food.
 Hepatitis A is another concern in regards to food and is usually due to poor hand washing practices.
-The bottom line is be careful who you eat from.
+The bottom line is be careful of who you eat from, where you eat and what you eat.

 When you first get here, buy bottled water.
 Many are now available on the market.
 If you are eating street food, make sure you eat it as fresh as possible - meaning you see it cooking (as in roast or fried plantain or yam) and you know there's little to no hand contact after it's been cooked.
 Kenkey (a food made with fermented corn dough) is always safe because it is reboiled after it's been wrapped in banana leaf or corn husk.
 One other consideration is women who are walking with food on their heads.
 Take the 'package' from the bottom of the pile so it hasn't been sitting and stewing (brewing bacteria) in the sun.
 Traveling with Wormwood (Artemisia Absinthia) and clove can help to ward off certain intestinal problems.